GameServerManagers/LinuxGSM-Docs/game-servers/ATLAS.md

 * bClampHomeServerXP -- limit levelling to a certain amount on a homeserver (requires that the server is also a homeserver)
 * ClampHomeServerXPLevel -- what level to limit XP to on this homeserver.

+## Notes:
+### Changing ServerGrid.json - Warning
+#### Please note that if you edit your map after playing on it, it may cause issues in the server.
+For example, moving islands, the structures and players will not move with the change.
+We only recommend changing parts of the grid that haven't been played on yet.

 ## Current Gotchas

 You must explicitly File->Save to save the project.
 Exporting does not save the project as is.
 This is likely to change in the future